How can we help?

 Know more about Inhibin A

-An HCG Beta Total Quantitative, Maternal test measures the levels of human chorionic gonadotropin (hCG) hormone in the blood. hCG is released in the blood during pregnancy and can be detected as early as 10 days after conception.
+The HCG Beta Total Quantitative, Maternal test measures the levels of human chorionic gonadotropin (hCG) hormone in the blood. hCG is released in the blood during pregnancy and can be detected as early as 10 to 12 days after conception.
 The levels of this hormone gradually rise every 2 to 3 days (or 48 to 72 hours) and peak around 8 to 11 weeks after conception.
 After reaching the peak, the hCG levels decrease and remain steady for the rest of the pregnancy.

 Know more about HCG Beta Total Quantitative, Maternal